DryLabRebel/MusicDatabase/dataaquisition.md

 - save all the information as .txt dataframes - then use SQL to add these tables to my music database?
 - feed this into a SQL script which automatically adds/updates the information to the relevant tables

+How would I even start?

+- Learn some python?
+- Just get started?